andrei-akopian/Image-to-ANSI-Converter/README.md

 `-o --output` specify output file it can be then displayed with `cat output.txt` with all the colors

+`-d` will prevent the program from printing into the commandline, if you use `-d` then also use `-o` to save the output

 ## Examples
 Mona Lisa by Leonardo da Vinci downloaded from Wikipedia
 ![MonaLisaANSI](examples/MonaLisaANSI.png)